 KTM 350 EXC-F bike build

 The "Must Haves" might differ from person to person depending on what kind of riding they are doing.
-Our goal with our bike builds is to unleash the true potential of the mighty KTM.
-Sure you can go buck wild and put on 8 gallon tanks and outfit them to ride around the world but that's not what we are about.
+The goal with our bike build is to unleash the true potential of the mighty KTM.
+Sure you can go buck wild and put on 8 gallon tanks and outfit them to ride around the world, but that's not what we are about.
 We ride dirt bikes in the woods, on the track, and on the streets so it needs to be able to do all of that and do it well.

 *note: The tail section shown is actually the OEM tail section and tail light from a 2017 XC-W. At the time of this build the Sicass product was not available.
 Both tail sections will work but the Sicass Ez-Fit tail section is much easier to install and has more room for the flush blinkers.

 Next on the "must have" list is updating the stock seat.
-Although they have gotten better in the past few years, they are still very uncomfortable after any extended seat time.
-We have tried quite a few of the aftermarket seats out there and Seat Concepts makes the best, most comfortable seat out there while still feeling like a normal seat.
+Although they have gotten better in the past few years, they are still very uncomfortable after any extended riding.
+We have tried quite a few of the aftermarket seats out there and Seat Concepts makes the best, most comfortable seat out there!
 They have a few different options too.
 You can get a short or tall version and various combos of material too.
-We opt for the complete seat but if your good at installing your own seats then they make a foam and cover kit only that saves some money.
+We opt for the complete seat but if your good at installing your own seats they offer a foam and cover kit only that saves some money.

 This might fall into the "nice to have" category but if you do any sort of night riding it will be one of the "must haves".
 The LED replacement bulb from Cyclops ADV.
 Sports is by far the best choice.
 With the ease of just plugging the new light in, 3,600 lumens and a 12 month warranty, you can't go wrong.
 No stator mods or special wiring is required either.